Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 <a name="Overview" />
 ## Overview ##

 Express is a minimal, open source and flexible Node.js web app framework designed to make developing web apps and APIs much easier.
-It includes route support so that you may write responses to specific URLs.
-Supports multiple templating engines to simplify generating HTML.
+It includes route support so that you can write responses to specific URLs and supports multiple template engines to simplify generating HTML.

 This demo shows the Express folder structure and how routes and views are separated into their own files.
 It walks us through the creation of a basic REST API.
 Moreover, it explains how middleware can be injected before requests are handled by the server.
-Finally, it shows us how to add a new route into our application.
+Finally, it shows us how to add a new route to our application.

 <a id="goals" />
 ### Goals ###
 In this demo, you will see:

-1. The Express folder structure and how views and routes can be separated into files.
+1. The Express folder structure and how views and routes can be separated into files

-1. How to create a basic REST API and add middleware before handling requests in the server using the Express framework.
+1. How to create a basic REST API and add middleware before handling requests in the server using the Express framework

 <a name="technologies" />
 ### Key Technologies ###